TheCalculatorsHub

 Purity Assessment: The 260/280 Ratio

-A spectrophotometer measurement at both 260 nm and 280 nm provides a purity check alongside the concentration.
-Nucleic acids absorb strongly at 260 nm but proteins absorb at 280 nm.
-A pure protein sample should have a 260/280 ratio of approximately 0.57.
-If the ratio is above 0.6, nucleic acid contamination is likely and the A280 reading will overestimate protein concentration.
-On top of that, the 260/230 ratio (measuring contaminants such as phenol, EDTA, and carbohydrates) should ideally be above 1.5 for a clean sample.
-The PubMed guide to nucleic acid and protein spectrophotometry covers the interpretation of both purity ratios in detail and their impact on downstream quantification accuracy.
+A spectrophotometer measurement at both 260 nm and 280 nm provides a purity check alongside concentration.
+Nucleic acids absorb strongly at 260 nm but proteins absorb at 280 nm; a pure protein sample should have a 260/280 ratio of approximately 0.57, and a ratio above 0.6 suggests nucleic acid contamination that will overestimate A280 concentration.
+The PubMed guide to nucleic acid and protein spectrophotometry covers interpretation of both purity ratios in detail.
+Samples from cell lysates often contain nucleic acid contamination that artificially inflates the A280 reading; a DNase and RNase digestion step, or switching to a colorimetric assay, gives a more accurate reading in complex mixtures.

 Accuracy and Limitations